Aging & Health A to Z

-In type 1 diabetes, your body destroys the cells in the pancreas that produce insulin.
-That’s why people with Type 1 diabetes must take insulin injections or use an insulin pump to control their blood sugar.
-Though Type 1 diabetes usually occurs in children and young adults, it can occur at any age.
+In type 1 diabetes, the pancreas does not make enough insulin.
+Therefore, people with type 1 diabetes must take insulin injections or use an insulin pump to control their blood sugar.
+Type 1 diabetes usually occurs in children and young adults.
+However, it can occur in older ages as well.
 Only 5 to 10 percent of people with diabetes have type 1.
-You can’t prevent this form of diabetes.
+This form of diabetes cannot be prevented.

 Type 2 Diabetes

-In type 2 diabetes, your pancreas can’t produce enough insulin for your needs, or your cells can’t use insulin properly (insulin resistance).
-Older adults are especially prone to type 2 diabetes, because aging makes the body less accepting of sugars.
+In type 2 diabetes, your pancreas can’t produce enough insulin, or your cells can’t use insulin properly (insulin resistance).
+Older adults are especially likely to develop type 2 diabetes.
+When you age, your body is less able to process sugars.
 What’s more, being overweight makes your chances of developing type 2 diabetes extremely high.
 Most people can prevent or control type 2 diabetes by eating a healthy diet and by being physically active.

 What are Pre-diabetes and Metabolic Syndrome?

-Here’s the good news: You can prevent or delay the onset of type 2 diabetes and lower your risk for heart disease and other problems, by losing weight and increasing your level of physical activity.
-In fact, according to a large prevention study of people at high risk for diabetes, people aged 60 and older who lost weight and exercised were able to reduce the development of diabetes by 71 percent, compared to people who didn’t.
+Here’s the good news: You can prevent or delay getting type 2 diabetes and lower your risk for heart disease and other problems, by losing weight and increasing your level of physical activity.

 How Common is Diabetes?

 More than 40% of all cases of diabetes in the US occur in people aged 65 and older.
 Type 2 diabetes is one of the most common chronic diseases of aging.
 It develops in up to one in five older adults.